Kahlan-walcott/GVSU-CIS350-lokds/docs/proposal-template.md

 (What is your estimated "plan of attack" for developing this project)

+Our teams plans on having a lot of changes based on our own abilities and time constraints, a very much code as we go approach.
+An AGILE SCRUM method fits best into this fast past project we have set.
+Overall our plan of attack will be to divide tasks and aim to get them done within a certain time frame.
+We can then go back and evaluate any issues or constraints we had while moving forward into the next period of coding and testing.
+It is of note that our goals and time frames will change throughout the project based on where we are at.
+This is because we are prepared to change a lot of the features of our video game based on our individual abilities.

 # Estimated Timeline

 Using a mix of the agile scrum and prototype process models we anticipate the following sprints: